drguenther/A/README.md

 ##History
 As of 1.1.2015 I set the software as free software under the MIT license.
-You find a very old version from 2009 here: http://sourceforge.net/projects/pla/ It includes with source compiler, command interpreter an the game Towers of Hanoi.
+You find a very old version from 2009 here: http://sourceforge.net/projects/pla/ It includes with source compiler, command interpreter and the game [Towers of Hanoi](http://en.wikipedia.org/wiki/Tower_of_Hanoi).
 ##Home
 Website: https://github.com/drguenther/A
 Email: help@pla.de